 - Realize the value of human contact by prioritizing and adequately funding face-to-face teaching, because as Yahoo’s Marissa Mayer says, people are “more collaborative and innovative when they’re together.
 Some of the best ideas come from pulling two different ideas together.”
 Or more than just two ideas?
 Imagine the possibilities that might emerge if we had a whole roomful of people who were discussing the same set of ideas!

 If I didn’t know better, I’d almost be tempted to suggest that the culture of Silicon Valley was closely modeled on American academic culture.
 But everybody knows that one can hardly be seen as “innovative” or “forward-leaning” if one built a corporate culture around American college and university culture from, like, 1870!
 That would be total madness!
 No, we in academia must let the techhies think they thought it all up first, and hope that we’re allowed to “learn” from these innovative and forward-leaning corporate titans.

-4 Responses to “Let’s make education more like a business”
+4 thoughts on “Let’s make education more like a business”

 Yup: that old corporate model they trot out as what we should aspire to has nothing to do with management and everything to do with flogging the proffies.
 One small worry, though: they would also expect us to do 16 hour days on the cool new campus, starting with those fun Googlie bus rides where you can catch up on email before dawn.
 Of course, come to think of it, we do that anyhow–but at least we do it at home.

 Aren’t most American university already run as businesses?
 My dean told us several years ago, if your research doesn’t attract enough grants, change your research area.
 Sell the pickles pregnant women like!

 The current American business model calls for billions for CEOs, millions for VPs and minimum wage for everyone else.
 Should we expect that?